ORNL-TechInt/ORNL-TechInt-Page/README.md

     * Add the new file to the ALL_MEMBERS list in Makefile.

-    * Add a new <li> tag for the new entry in hdrnav.inc.
+    * Add a new &lt;li> tag for the new entry in hdrnav.inc.

-    * Add a new <li> tag for the new entry in members.src.
+    * Add a new &lt;li> tag for the new entry in members.src.

     * Run 'make review' to examine the changes in your personal web area (http://users.nccs.gov/~UID/teching/index.html)